Antonín Novotný: Events of 1968

 While Novotný was forced to adopt some reforms due to popular pressure in the 1960s, these efforts were half-hearted at best.
 Growing public dissatisfaction caused Novotný to lose his grip on power.
 He was forced to resign as party leader in January 1968 and was replaced by a reformer, Alexander Dubček.
-In March 1968, he was ousted as president and in May he resigned from the Central Committee of CPC.
+In March 1968, he was ousted as president and in May he resigned from the Central Committee of the CPC.

 Later years

 In 1971, during the period of normalization, he was reelected to the Central Committee.
 However, his political influence was minimal and he was too ill to be a strong force in the Gustáv Husák administration.
 He died on 28 January 1975 in Prague.